 The P-51: A Fighter Pilot’s Dream

 In 1940, Allied forces needed a more effective fighter aircraft to escort bombers to and from their targets in Germany.
-To address this need, the British Purchasing Commission asked North American Aviation to build a variant of the Curtiss P-40 “Warhawk” under license for the Royal Air Force (RAF).
+To address this need, the British Aircraft Purchasing Commission asked N.A.
+Aviation to build a variant of the Curtiss P-40 “Warhawk” under license for the Royal Air Force (RAF).
 The problem with this proposal, however, was that the P-40’s design went back to 1933.
 Rather than using an old design from another company, North American instead proposed to create a more advanced fighter using the 1100 hp Allison V-171 engine—the same used in the P-40.
 The RAF agreed with one stipulation: they receive their fighter in 120 days.
-This fighter, first known as the NA-73X prototype, first flew in October 1940 and was the precursor to the P-51A.
+This fighter, first known as the NA-73X prototype, first took to the air in October 1940 and was the precursor to the P-51A.

 The P-51A, given the name “Mustang” by the RAF, began combat operations in 1942.
 Although this early variant performed well at medium and lower elevations, its performance was limited at higher altitudes.
 The Allison engine’s lack of an efficient supercharger caused the P-51A to rapidly lose power above 15,000 feet.
 Unfortunately, above 15,000 feet was where most Allied heavy bombers had to fly.
 For this reason, prior to late 1943, the Mustang mostly flew as a low-altitude fighter and reconnaissance aircraft.